gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Server.md

 <p>However, many organizations setup their deployment platform in such a way that their main host HTML page is served up from <a href="http://mydomain.com/">http://mydomain.com/</a>, but any other resources such as images and JavaScript files are served up from a separate static server under
 <tt>http://static.mydomain.com/</tt>.
 In older versions of GWT, this configuration would not be possible as the SOP prevented the GWT bootstrap process from allowing script from
 files that were added from a different server to access the iframe in the main host HTML page.
-As of GWT 1.5, the bootstrap model now provides support for this kind of server configuration via the cross-site linker (xs-linker).</p>
+As of GWT 1.5, the bootstrap model now provides support for this kind of server configuration via the cross-site linker (xs-linker).
+As of GWT 2.1, you should however rather use the cross-site iframe linker (xsiframe-linker) which sandboxes the GWT code inside an iframe, like the standard linker but contrary to the cross-site linker.</p>

-<p>When using the cross-site linker the compiler will still generate a
+<p>When using the cross-site linker or cross-site iframe linker, the compiler will still generate a
 &lt;module>.nocache.js that you will want to reference within your index.html.
-The difference though, is that the &lt;module>.nocache.js produced by the cross-site linker will link in a cache.js file for each of your permutations rather than a cache.html file.</p>
+The difference though, is that the &lt;module>.nocache.js produced by the cross-site linkers will link in a cache.js file for each of your permutations rather than a cache.html file.</p>

 <p>To enable the cross-site linking simply add the following to your